What Is An EIN?

-If your business is in a U.S. state or territory and already has a Taxpayer Identification number such as a Social Security, Employer Identification, or Individual Taxpayer Identification Number, you can complete your EIN application online and receive your EIN immediately after submitting IRS Form SS-4.
+If your business entity is in a U.S. state or territory and already has a Taxpayer Identification number such as a Social Security, Employer Identification, or Individual Taxpayer Identification Number, you can complete your EIN application online and receive your EIN immediately after submitting IRS Form SS-4.
 Note that the Internal Revenue Service only allows one person who controls the business to apply per day.
 Mail and fax options are also available to Americans.

 International applicants must complete the process over the phone.
-Applicants must answer questions similar to those on the Form SS-4 on the IRS website.
+Applicants must answer questions similar to those on Form SS-4 on the IRS website.
 You can also name a third-party designee to receive your employer identification number and answers to questions on contracts while waiting for your EIN.
 This is useful if you have an existing business and need to provide your EIN to a company you plan to work with.

 Other Terms For Federal Tax ID Numbers

 EINs are just one type of Taxpayer Identification Number (TIN).
-Some people refer to this category as Federal Employer Identification Numbers (FEINs), including the following subtypes.
+Some people refer to this category as a Federal Employer Identification Numbers (FEINs), including the following subtypes.

 - Social Security numbers (SSNs) – used by individuals for tax and other identification purposes.